 – It should be capable of translating posts within the platform or network, as well as the notifications that go out to families.

 Over the years, there has been a growing spotlight on the education funding gap.
-The gap has become more of a problem for many K-12 school districts since 2008, and recent statistics show an increase in teacher spending on school supplies.
+The gap has become more of a problem for many K-12 school districts with recent statistics showing an increase in teacher spending on school supplies.

-Many schools and districts are finding that traditional fundraising can no longer cover some of the greater costs that are needed, and as a result of the mass growth in technology, it’s now possible for anyone to raise money online for anything.
-And by incorporating online fundraising into their programs, schools have been able to increase giving by 40%.
+Many schools and districts are finding that traditional fundraising can no longer cover some of the greater costs that are needed, and as a result of the mass growth in technology, an increasing number of K-12 members are now requesting funds through crowdfunding sites.
+These sites are providing valuable opportunities for K-12 staff, organizations, and teams to raise funds for additional resources and experiences, while addressing the needs of our schools and students.

-However, these Crowdfunding sites were not built specifically for districts and the lack the necessary oversight and control.
-They can be enormous liabilities to school districts and can result in violations of both policy and law.
+However, these Crowdfunding sites were not built specifically for school districts and lack the necessary oversight and control.
+Every single online fundraising campaign that is posted poses serious liabilities for a school district, and can result in a number of legal and financial violations.

 Below, we’ve put together the 5 Liabilities of Crowdfunding that every K-12 District should know:

 2. Sharing Student Information: Everyone loves to see pictures and know the students that are being directly impacted by their contribution, however this can be a largely overlooked FERPA violation.
-Sharing student images or names without consent can create liabilities for the district.
+Sharing student images or names without consent can create huge liabilities for a district.

 4. Ownership: Once completed, who actually owns those funds or products that are produced through that campaign?
 Was the campaign personal or on behalf of the district?
 Is that the property of a teacher, a school, or the district?
-Some teachers will tell you that everything they raise is for the school, while others will tell you differently.
+Some teachers will tell you that everything they raise is for the school, while others will tell you differently if policies are not in place to outline this problem.

 5. Existing/Incompliant Resources: It’s actually a common occurrence for staff to raise money for items that either already exist elsewhere, or already have funding.
 It’s also not uncommon for staff to raise money for technology that isn’t approved or that the curriculum isn’t available for.